riyantap2804/Enterprise-Workforce-Analytics-SQL/README.md

 <p>
 This project demonstrates how SQL can be used to design a relational database and extract meaningful workforce insights.
-By analyzing employee data, performance metrics, and project allocations, organizations can better understand productivity, workload distribution, and team effectiveness.
+By analyzing employee data, performance metrics and project allocations, organizations can better understand productivity, workload distribution and team effectiveness.

-The system showcases practical SQL skills applicable to real-world business scenarios including workforce analytics, performance evaluation, and resource planning.

 </p>